EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 <img src="https://user-images.githubusercontent.com/50922545/126396380-f4d0bedb-8a49-455c-bc15-1b73b01a77e5.jpg" width="400"/>

-Using a tensor version of the singular value decomposition that we will elaborate upon later,

 We can construct a "basis", which can be thought of as a collection of the most relevant features shared by all of the images belonging to that class.